CellSMB/CellStructureSegmentation/README.md

 code: The folder that contains the codes for automatic segmenation of the SBF-SEM cardiac cell data.

-raw-sbfsem-binned.zip contains the raw images.
-The images are at lower resolution than the segmentations for visual comparison purposes only.
+raw-sbfsem-binned.tif contains the raw images.
+The images are at lower resolution than those used for segmentations.
+This is due to file size limits on github.

 cell1-segmentations.zip contains segmentations of cell1 organelles.